josegcpa/nnunet_serve/README.md

   - Each entry is keyed by `id` and includes, when found, `path`, `rel_path`, `name`, `metadata`, `min_mem`, `default_args`, `n_classes`, `model_information` (parsed from `dataset.json`), and flags like `is_totalseg`.

 - **`GET /request-params`**
   - Returns the JSON schema of the request body for `/infer` (Pydantic model `InferenceRequest`).
-Use this to dynamically build clients.
+Use this to dynamically build clients and as documentation.

 - **`POST /infer`**
   - Runs inference for one or multiple models.